Mwachema River

-The Mwachema River is a river of southeastern Kenya.
-It flows into the Indian Ocean at Diani Beach.
-The Indian Ocean Beach Club hotel in the Moorish style lies near the mouth of the river.
+The Mwachema River, also known as the Kongo River or Tiwi River, is a river of Kwale County in southeastern Kenya, which has its upper reaches in the forested Shimba Hills.
+It flows into the Indian Ocean at the northern limit of Diani Beach.
+The Indian Ocean Beach Club hotel in Moorish style and the historic 16th century Kongo Mosque lie near the mouth of the river.
+Its tidal creek and estuarine system separates Diani Beach to the south from Tiwi Beach to the north, and is fringed by mangroves.